Salford Royal Academy Takeover

 The Royal Academy Takeover exhibition at Ordsall Hall will be on display from Sunday 20 May to Sunday 30 June 2019.

 Image credit: © Manchester Art Gallery / Bridgeman Images

 'The Royal Academy Highlight Trail' will pick out Royal Academicians featured in our permanent exhibitions, including paintings in the Victorian Gallery and ceramics in the Pilkington's Lancastrian Pottery exhibition.
 Available from August.

 Meanwhile, there are two exhibitions taking place at The Lowry.

-On Saturday 19 May Chantal Joffe RA presents Personal Feeling is the Main Thing, a collection of fearless paintings that confront the physicality of the human body and the complexities of human emotions.
+On Saturday 19 May Chantal Joffe RA presented Personal Feeling is the Main Thing, a collection of fearless paintings that confronts the physicality of the human body and the complexities of human emotions.
 In December, the academy’s own collection of Lowry’s work will go on display within the permanent LS Lowry: The Art & The Artist exhibition.